External Links#

 External links are URLs associated with managed jobs and clusters that are displayed in the SkyPilot dashboard.
 This is useful for linking to external dashboards, experiment trackers, or any other relevant resources.

-SkyPilot automatically detects and displays three types of links:
+SkyPilot automatically detects and displays four types of links:

 Instance links: For jobs running on AWS, GCP, or Azure, SkyPilot automatically adds links to the cloud console for the underlying instance.